sonnygeorge/routine-butler/README.md

 - If we go with a relational database in which I have to create a new table for every new `ProgramPlugin`, I would like the suite of tests to be dynamic to the number of `ProgramPlugins` in the app (I.E. it collects all the `ProgramPlugin` classes and uses something like pytest's `parametrize` to have the DB tests run for all of them)...
 In fact, just as a general principle, I would like everything about the app to be dynamic to the number of `ProgramPlugins` so that I can add/remove them without much workload overhead.

-- It might even be an interesting topic of discussion to have `ProgramPlugins` be their own Github repos that `RoutineBox` pip-installs and imports...
+- It might even be an interesting topic of discussion to have `ProgramPlugins` be their own Github repos that `RoutineButler` pip-installs and imports...

 ## 🚀 Of Course, This is All "As Time Permits"